Contributing to the Ansible Documentation

 sphinx-build -b html -c rst/ rst/dev_guide/ _build/html/dev_guide/ rst/dev_guide/developing_modules_documenting.rst

 When you submit a documentation pull request, automated tests are run.
 Those same tests can be run locally.
 To do so, navigate to the repository’s top directory and run:

 Unfortunately, leftover rST-files from previous document-generating can occasionally confuse these tests.
 It is therefore safest to run them on a clean copy of the repository, which is the purpose of

-The Documentation Working Group (DaWGs) meets weekly on Tuesdays on the #ansible-docs channel on the libera.chat IRC network.
+The Documentation Working Group (DaWGs) meets weekly on Tuesdays in the Docs chat (using Matrix or using IRC at irc.libera.chat).
 For more information, including links to our agenda and a calendar invite, please visit the working group page in the community repo.